 In addition to the fund-by-fund financial information currently presented in the County's financial statements, we are including government-wide financial statements.
 The government-wide financial statements include the statement of net position that provides the total net equity of the County including infrastructure and the statement of activities that shows the cost of providing government services.
 These statements have been prepared using the full accrual basis of accounting versus the modified accrual method used in the fund financial statements.
 A reconciliation report is provided as a key to understanding the changes between the two reporting methods.
 In addition, the reporting model includes an emphasis on the County's major funds as shown in the governmental fund statements.
-These statements discussion and analysis (MD&A).
+These statements combined with other information are further analyzed in a narrative section called management's discussion and analysis (MD&A).
 The MD&A provides financial highlights and interprets the financial reports by analyzing trends and by explaining changes, fluctuations, and variances in the financial data.
 In addition, the MD&A is intended to disclose any known significant events or decisions that affect the financial condition of the County.